gofilipa/664/publish/jekyll.md

 ### 3) commit and push your changes

 Once you're done editing the markdown file, go to the little "source" tab on the left.
 It looks like three dots connected by lines.
 Here, on the lefthand sidebar, you'll see a list of all the changes you've made, and a blank text box above them.
 In that blank box, write a short message summarizing your changes, like "edited the index.md file".
 Then, press the "commit & push" button.

 ### 4) configure Github pages on your repo settings

 Back on your regular repository page (you will need to open up a new tab and navigate to your repo on github), go to the "Settings" tab at the top.
 Then, scroll down to the "Pages" tab on the left sidebar.

 Then, on the main section of the page, go to the Branch heading.
-From the first dropdown, select "Master" or "Main," and on the second dropdown, select "docs".
+From the first dropdown, select "Master" or "Main," and select "root" (if not already selected).
 Finally, click save.

 Congratulations!